patricknazar/ng-apexcharts/README.md

 @ViewChild('chartObj') chart: ChartComponent;
 ````

-and changing the template to this:
+and chaning the template to this:
 ```` html
 <apx-chart #chartObj></apx-chart>
 ````